-Time horizon: The base-case analysis will be a trial based analysis and therefore consider just the years followed up within the trial.
-Given the complexity of the trial, the potential for long term decision modelling and extrapolation will be informed by a systematic review of the methods used within existing mental health literature.
-Long run extrapolation will therefore be considered in light of this.
+Time horizon: The base-case analysis will be a trial-based analysis and therefore consider just the years followed up within the trial.
+Given the complexity of the trial, the potential for long-term decision modelling and extrapolation will be informed by a systematic review of the methods used within existing mental health literature.

+Long-run extrapolation will therefore be considered in light of this.

-Discounting: As recommended by NICE,[79] all costs and outcomes that occur after the first year of the trial will be discounted at 3.5%.
+Discounting: As recommended by NICE,65 all costs and outcomes that occur after the first year of the trial will be discounted at 3.5%.

-Missing data: Typically, within any economic evaluation of an RCT, there will be some missing data.[81]
-This may be for a number of reasons, and a certain degree of attrition is to be expected during follow up.
-Should missing data be prevalent, the health economics analysis will address missing data through the use of multiple imputation.[81]
+Missing data: 67 Should missing data be prevalent, the health economics analysis will address missing data through the use of multiple imputation.67

 Clustering: The hierarchical nature of the data needs to be addressed within multiple imputation procedures and within the analysis framework.
-To do this, random effects approaches will be used.[82]
+To do this, random effects approaches will be used.68

-Uncertainty: The uncertainty around the results will be assessed through sensitivity analyses and the generation of cost-effectiveness acceptability curves (CEACs).[83]
+Uncertainty: The uncertainty around the results will be assessed through sensitivity analyses and the generation of cost-effectiveness acceptability curves.69